Marie Pieris: Second marriage

 In 1554 Lady Seton married Philippe Pierre de Cluys, Seigneur de Briantes (d.
 1558), whose name is usually given as "Pierre de Clovis" or "Cluise".
 A drawing of his portrait from the studio of François Clouet is in the collection of Musée Condé at Château de Chantilly.

-Cluys had come to Scotland bringing a letter from the accountant Jehan Bougouin about Mary Queen of Scots' French household.
+Cluys attended Mary of Guise during her visit to England in 1551.
+In 1554, he came to Scotland bringing a letter from the accountant Jehan Bougouin about Mary Queen of Scots' French household.
 He was a nephew of Jacques de la Brosse a former French diplomat in Scotland and soldier at the Siege of Leith.
 They had no children.
 Marie Pieris was occasionally known as "Madame Briant", but also used her title "Lady Seton".

 Mary, Queen of Scots: in Scotland and England

 With Jeanne Delareynveil and Marie Courcelles she joined the household of the widowed Mary Queen of Scots when she returned to Scotland in 1561.
 Mary gave "Ladie Seitoun" white and red silk taffeta in November 1561, possibly for a gown.
 Marie seems to have done sewing for the queen, and in January 1564 was given Holland linen to line sleeves for the queen or her ladies.

 A grant from Mary, Queen of Scots to Lady Seton in 1565 was addressed to "Dame Marie Pier, Lady Seytoun and Brieane."
 Payments to "dame Marie Pierre, Lady Seyttoun" occur in the accounts of Mary, Queen of Scots.
 Mary gave "Madame Briant" a hat in March 1565.
+Before the wedding of Mary and Darnley, "old Lady Seton" and David Rizzio were with the couple when they walked in disguise or masque costume on Edinburgh's High Street.

 When Mary was pregnant, in May 1566 she made a will bequeathing her jewels, and if she had died "Madame de Briante" would have a pair of bracelets studded with amethysts.
 At Easter 1567, with the rest of the household, she was given linen and was listed as "Madame de Briande".
 The occasion was a Maundy Thursday, or "Skyris Thuriday", ceremony when the queen washed her ladies' feet.

 The day after the death of Lord Darnley at the Kirk o' Field, the servant known as "French Paris" came to queen's bedchamber at Holyrood Palace to hang her bed with mourning black and light candles in the "ruelle", a space between the bed and the wall.
 "Madame de Bryant" gave him a fried egg for his breakfast.
 He noticed her speaking privately with the Earl of Bothwell concealed behind a curtain.